Efficient Exploration of Chemical Kinetics: Introduction

-From here, a light bridge to rare-event dynamics: \gls{htst} supplies rate constants for thermally activated hops between neighboring minima.
-Assemble those rates into a generator for a continuous-time Markov chain on the network of states, and one obtains a coarse-grained picture of dynamics.
+These form the class of \Gls{kmc} methods which exploit the fact that the long-term dynamics of many chemical systems may be modeled as a series of jumps from state to state.
+Instead of following the trajectory through every vibrational period, \gls{kmc} treats state-to-state transitions directly.
+By assuming that the first escape time from a state follows an exponential distribution, \gls{kmc} allows access to much longer time scales—typically seconds and beyond.
+In standard implementations, the algorithm selects a transition path from a catalog of rates, typically calculated with \gls{htst}, updates the time, and places the system in a new state.

 In practice, \gls{akmc} \cite{pedersenDistributedImplementationAdaptive2010,henkelmanLongTimeScale2001,el-mellouhiKineticActivationrelaxationTechnique2008} discovers relevant transitions on the fly, builds local catalogs of events, and samples waiting times from exponential clocks.
-Think of it as dynamics rewritten in the language of statistically weighted hops: no trajectories in full detail, yet faithful long-time evolution.
+This effectively rewrites dynamics in the language of statistically weighted hops.
+From a thermodynamic perspective, this is not an approximation but a change in basis: provided the rate constants are accurate, the master equation describes the exact same probabilistic evolution of the system as the ensemble of MD trajectories, but efficiently skips the non-reactive vibrational basins.
+We shift therefore from covering every possible state, to the study of rare events.

-Thus, the challenge is two-fold: first, to efficiently map the high-dimensional spatial landscape, and second, to employ either direct (\gls{md}) or statistical (\gls{tst}) methods to model the temporal evolution of a system across it.
-This dissertation is concerned with developing more efficient representations for both of these aspects, recognizing that predictive control—steering a reaction towards a desired product—requires mastery over both the spatial representation of what is possible and the temporal representation of what is probable at a given temperature.
+Thus, the challenge manifests as two-fold: first, to efficiently map the high-dimensional spatial landscape, and second, to employ either direct (\gls{md}) or statistical (\gls{tst}, \gls{kmc}) methods to model the temporal evolution of a system across it.
+This dissertation focuses on developing efficient representations for both aspects.
+We recognize that predictive control—steering a reaction towards a desired product—requires mastery over both the spatial representation of what exists as possible and the temporal representation of what becomes probable at a given temperature.